 - Minimum 3.0 GPA for the last 60 semester credit hours of coursework.

-- Curriculum Vita/Resume highlighting relevant education, experience, and employment.
+- Curriculum Vitae/Resume highlighting relevant education, experience, and employment.

-- Letter of Intent/Essay (1000 words) that includes the following:
+- Letter of Intent/Essay with the following content and format:

 - State your professional and educational experiences and goals (and be sure that your goals align with the program outcomes).